 5. Meals (and NOT Entertainment)

 If you meet with a business contact for a meal and discuss business, the cost is 50% deductible.
 For example, when you take a client out to lunch and spend $20, you get to write-off $10.
-However starting back in 2018, no deduction can be claimed for entertainment costs.
+Good news: There is an exception in 2022 where if your meal is from a restaurant, you can deduct 100% of the cost.
+Now for the bad news: Starting back in 2018, no deduction can be claimed for entertainment costs.
 So next time you take your clients out golfing – you cannot take a tax deduction for those tee fees.
 Another big bummer.
 Get all the info here!

 6. Write-off Interest On Business Debt

 Interest paid on business loans are usually fully deductible as a business expense (e.g., interest on a SBA EIDL loan).
 However, interest on loans by owners to buy their businesses are treated differently.
 Distinguish business interest from an owner’s investment interest or passive activity interest, which is not a business deduction.